aseprite/docs/tutorial/color-bar-tutorial.md

 Your sprite [color mode](#color-modes) is likely set to *Indexed*, which requires a palette index to be used as the transparent color; by default, this is the first color (0th index) in the palette.

-You can fix it by doing one of the following:
+You can fix it by doing one of the following things:
   * Setting your color mode to RGB with *Sprite > Color Mode > RGB Color*
   * Changing the transparent color index in the *Sprite > Properties* menu
   * Making your first index a different color

+### Why does switching a sprite's color mode to Indexed change the first color?

+Indexed mode palettes require an index to used as the transparent color, which defaults to the first color (0th index) in the palette.
+To prevent this, add another color before the first index

 ### How can I re-arrange my palette in Indexed mode without breaking the sprite's colors?